Appraisals - Helpful or Hurtful?

 Anyone can become an appraiser in New York State.
 Although an appraiser can have training in property values, it is still one person's opinion on the value of a property.

-Appraisals can be done a number of ways which can diminish the accuracy of the appraisal.
+Appraisals can be done in a number of ways that can diminish the accuracy of the appraisal.
 (The titles given to the type of appraisals are for reference only.)

-- - Also an appraisal that may be done by a bank but possibly for a home equity loan which would require more money than a simple loan.
+2- An appraisal that also may be done by a bank, could be one for a home equity loan requiring more money than a simple loan.
 Here the appraiser may actually drive by the property and take photos from the road.
 Information could still be retrieved from the local county website and comparison properties may be used to obtain an appraisal.
 Unlike when a taxpayer is grieving their property, comparison properties do not have to come from the same taxing jurisdiction.
 Some comparison properties can come from as far as 40 or more miles away.

 When using an appraisal for your grievance be sure of the type of appraisal you may be using.

-- Comparable Property or Sales Analysis Approach - Using the Comparable Property or Sales Analysis Approach described on this website for Unequal Assessment may be the most accurate appraisal or estimated full market value of your property than those described above.
+Using the Comparable Property or Sales Analysis Approach (see formulas below) may be the most accurate appraisal or estimated full market value of your property than those described above.
 New York State and the Office of Real Property Tax Services recommend only three comparable properties to achieve an estimated full market value of your property.
 This website recommends ten.
 New York State and the Office of Real Property show eleven criteria (attributes) to achieve an estimated full market value.
 How to obtain a value is left up to a guess by the taxpayer that can be easily argued by any assessor.
 This website not only shows fifteen attributes but explains what each attribute is and how to place a value on each.
-This process can be found on this website under Resources - Grieving by Unequal Assessment
+This process can be found on this website under Resources - Grieving by Excessive Assessment